.NET Aspire MongoDB database integration

 By default, .NET Aspire integrations enable health checks for all services.
 For more information, see .NET Aspire integrations overview.

-By default, the .NET Aspire MongoDB database integration handles the following:
+By default, the .NET Aspire MongoDB client integration handles the following scenarios:

 - Adds a health check when enabled that verifies that a connection can be made commands can be run against the MongoDB database within a certain amount of time.